poonamveeral/CSCI_3410Test/notes/lectures_notes.md

     their presence?
 Enter "Y" for yes, anything else for no.
     ```

-    You should suppose that `BLACKLIST`{.sqlmysql} contains more than one name, and that some other operations are performed where ……………⌛…………… is (typically, some guests will confirm their presence).
+    You should suppose that `BLACKLIST` contains more than one name, and that some other operations are performed where ……………⌛…………… is (typically, some guests will confirm their presence).
     Using batch processing or prepared statements will be a plus, but is not mandatory to solve those exercises.

     #.
 Write a snippet that
         #.
 Ask the user how many guests they have,
         #.
 For each guest, ask their name (using `key.nextLine()`{.java}, that returns the `String`{.java} entered by the user),
         #.
-For each guest name entered, insert in the `GUEST`{.sqlmysql} table an integer that is incremented after each insertion, the name entered by the user, and `NULL`{.sqlmysql}.
+For each guest name entered, insert in the `GUEST` table an integer that is incremented after each insertion, the name entered by the user, and `NULL`.
 	#.
 Write a snippet such that if there is at least one guest who confirmed their presence and whose name is on the blacklist, a message will be displayed at the screen, containing the name of (at least) one of those guests.
 	#.
 Write a snippet that asks the user whenever they want to remove from the guest list all the persons on the blacklist that confirmed their presence, and do so if they enter "yes" (or some variation).